Buganda: Demographics

 Buganda had a projected population of about 11,952,600 people in 2021.

-Clans of Buganda
+Clans of Baganda

 As of 2009, there were at least 52 recognized clans within the kingdom, with at least another four making a claim to clan status.
 Within this group of clans, there are four distinct sub-groups, which reflect historical waves of immigration to Buganda.

 Nansangwa

 The oldest clans trace their lineage to Bakiranze Kivebulaya, who is supposed to have ruled in the region from about 400 AD until about 1300 AD.
 These seven clans are referred to as the Nansangwa, or the indigenous: